ansible-collections/servicenow.itsm/docs/unit_testing.md

 ## Testing methods that require an HTTP client instance

-If we need to mock HTTP client responses or make assertions about the client's methods that were called (and their arguments), we can use the `client` fixture.
-The fixture returns a `Mock` instance with the same spec as our `Client`'s.
+If we need to mock HTTP client responses or make assertions about the client's methods that were called (and their arguments), we can use the `client` and `table_client` fixtures.
+The fixtures return a `Mock` instance with the same spec as the client class they substitute.